 IFC also promotes best management practices for pollution prevention and waste minimization throughout the city, and provides field resources dedicated to the clean-up of illegal dumping and hazardous materials and chemical spills.

-To supply that fuel, the City operates six governmental fleet fueling sites, each equipped with large volume underground storage tanks.
-The City also operates a great many smaller tank installations that support parks and landscape equipment, collect oil from car and truck maintenance, and power the standby electrical generators that support all of the City’s critical buildings and infrastructure.
+The City operates six governmental fleet fueling sites, each equipped with large-volume underground storage tanks and many smaller tanks that support parks and landscape equipment, collect oil from car and truck maintenance, and power the standby electrical generators that support all of the City’s critical buildings and infrastructure.

-The EM&O’s Active Tanks Program (ATP), which is staffed by specialists trained in environmental protection, tank regulations and the construction and operation of tanks, works to ensure that all of the City’s regulated tanks meet state and federal requirements.
+EM&O’s Active Tanks Program (ATP) works with city agencies to ensure all of the City’s regulated tanks meet state and federal requirements.
 The ATP also ensures that all tanks too small to be regulated by state and federal law comply with local fire code requirements.
-To do this, the ATP engages with the City agencies who operate tanks to provide oversight and the technical services needed to use and maintain their tanks according to legal requirements.

-Some of the specific services provided by the ATP are:
+Some of the specific services provided by the ATP include:

 EM&O provides training on a variety of environmental topics to city agencies and departments.
 The trainings are customized to each department’s operations and potential environmental impact and include stormwater management, hazardous waste management, asbestos in soils and in the built environment, spill prevention (including SPCC where required) and EMS.

 Denver, CO 80202

 Denver 311 Help Center Call 3-1-1